 How to avoid job scams

 Don’t share personal information on your CV.
-Never include your date of birth, driving license number, full address (your postcode or city is enough), headshot and any other personal information.
+Never include your date of birth, driver’s licence number, full address (your postcode or city is enough), photo and any other personal information.

 If you agree to a phone interview, make sure the person calls you to avoid premium rate number scams.

 Don’t follow email links, fill out any forms or download files until you’ve sure the agency or company is genuine.
 You can very easily end up falling victim to identify fraud by providing your personal details online.

 A simple Google search can often reveal if you’re dealing with a job or employment scam.
 Type in the name of the company and job title followed by ‘+ job scam’ or ‘+ employment scam’ or ‘+ fake job’ and chances are, if you’re dealing with a scam you will discover victims sharing their experience.

 No matter how desperate you might become while looking for a job, you need to make sure you’ve done your research and confident you can trust the person you’re sharing your information with.
-No job is worth risking your personal safety and security for or handing over money even before you’ve started work.
+No job is worth risking your personal safety and security or loosing out financially for.